gokulgop2/CarbonFlow-KatyYouthHacks/README.md

 ## 🛠️ How We Built It

-We built CarbonFlow on a modern, decoupled architecture with a **React** frontend and a **Python/Flask** backend.
+I built CarbonFlow on a modern, decoupled architecture with a **React** frontend and a **Python/Flask** backend.
 The core intelligence is powered by the **Azure OpenAI Service** for strategic analysis and a custom-built **Vector Engine** for intelligent partner discovery.

 ## 🏃 Challenges We Ran Into

-Our biggest challenge was ensuring the reliability of our complex AI analysis.
-We re-architected our backend from a single, massive API request to multiple, smaller, and more robust requests to ensure stability.
-This taught us a valuable lesson in resilient system design under the pressure of a deadline.
+The biggest challenge was ensuring the reliability of our complex AI analysis.
+I re-architected our backend from a single, massive API request to multiple, smaller, and more robust requests to ensure stability.
+This taught me a valuable lesson in resilient system design under the pressure of a deadline.

 ## 🚀 What's Next for CarbonFlow

-Our vision is to scale CarbonFlow into a global utility for the sustainability sector.
-Our next steps are to integrate real-time data feeds from sources like the EPA and build out a logistics module to analyze transportation costs and emissions.
+My vision is to scale CarbonFlow into a global utility for the sustainability sector.
+The next steps are to integrate real-time data feeds from sources like the EPA and build out a logistics module to analyze transportation costs and emissions.